Letterkenny: Other sports

 Letterkenny has two men's basketball teams, Letterkenny Heat and Letterkenny IT, as well as a junior basketball club, Letterkenny Blaze.
 Letterkenny Golf Club is located just outside the town centre.
 There are also pitch and putt and tennis facilities in the town.
 Letterkenny Sports Complex, a state-of-the-art leisure centre complete with a skate park, is located on the edge of the town.
 Letterkenny Athletic Club is also located in the town.
 The town also hosts the Donegal International Rally on the third weekend of June every year and the Donegal Harvest Rally every October.
 There is a campaign being run by a local councillor for the construction of a horse racing track and facilities on land at the Big Isle, on the outskirts of the town.

-In 2014, the Donegal Marathon was relaunched in the town after a 30 year absence.
-More than 800 participated in the 2014 race which was won by Benny Mullan.
+In 2014, the Donegal Marathon was relaunched in the town after a 30-year absence.
+More than 800 participated in the 2014 race, which was won by Benny Mullan.

 Annual events of note include the North West 10K (May), St Eunan's College 5K (May/April), Donegal International Rally (June), Gartan Triathlon (June/July) and Donegal Harvest Rally (October).

 Transport

 Air

 The nearest airport is City of Derry Airport, which is located about 48 km to the east at Eglinton.
 Donegal Airport (locally known as Carrickfinn Airport) is less than an hour away, located to the west in The Rosses.
 The closest main international airport to Letterkenny is Belfast International Airport (also known as Aldergrove Airport), located at Aldergrove in County Antrim.

-Letterkenny has a small privately operated airfield situated on the outskirts of the town which is operational; it has both hard and grass of 620 metres, hangars available for overnight guests, ICAO EILT.
-There is also a small private airfield at Finn Valley approx 8 miles away.
-It is run and operated by the Finn valley Flying Club.
+Letterkenny has a small privately operated airfield situated on the outskirts of the town, which is operational; it has both hard and grass runways of 620 metres, hangars available for overnight guests, ICAO EILT.
+There is also a small private airfield at Finn Valley, approximately 8 miles away.
+It is run and operated by the Finn Valley Flying Club.
 The airstrip is 700 metres of grass; it is mainly for use by ultralights and light aircraft.
-The airfield is home to quite a few ultralights, and the Flying Club run a big open weekend each August where many planes fly in to attend it.
-The airfield is only suitable for small private aircraft and ultralights, and there is no commercial traffic whatsoever there; it is occasionally used by businessmen to land their small aircraft, and it is approximately 8 miles from the town.
+The airfield is home to a number of ultralights, and the flying club run an open weekend each August.
+The airfield is only suitable for small private aircraft and ultralights, with no commercial traffic whatsoever.
+It is approximately 8 miles from the town.